Statement Of Information Practices

 Protecting your privacy and personal health information (PHI) is an essential element of VoxNeuro’s practice.
-To ensure patients who receive a VoxNeuro Cognitive Health Assessment™ are served in an efficient, informed and holistic manner, VoxNeuro collects, uses and discloses the personal health information of individuals who undergo a Cognitive Health Assessment™ in compliance with this statement and our consent form.
+To ensure patients evaluated with VoxNeuro CORE are served in an efficient, informed and holistic manner, VoxNeuro collects, uses and discloses the personal health information of individuals in compliance with this statement and our consent form.

 VoxNeuro may collect certain information through its website, via email or over the phone that you provide, including your name, contact information, and reason for assessment.
 By providing this or any other information, you agree to this Statement of Information Practices and give your explicit, informed consent to the collection, use and disclosure of your personal data in accordance with this Statement.
 If you do not agree to this Statement, please do not submit or share any information.
 You can withdraw your consent at any time by contacting VoxNeuro’s Privacy Officer identified below.